wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.8.1 =
+* fixed: undefined function broke lots of stuff

+= 1.8.0 =
+* fixed: debug output not working properly on bulk optimize
+* changed: when cloud license has been exceeded, the optimizer will not attempt to upload images, and bulk operations will stop immediately
+* fixed: unnecessary decimals will not be displayed for file-sizes in bytes
+* added: button to stop bulk optimization process
+* changed: Optimize More and Bulk Optimize are now on the same page
+* changed: After running Optimize More, you can Show Optimized Images and Empty Table without refreshing the page.
+* fixed: blank page when resetting bulk status in flagallery
+* change: already optimized images in Media Library will not be re-optimized by default via bulk tool
+* fixed: FlaGallery version 4.0, optimize on upload now works with plupload
+* fixed: proper validation that an image has been removed from the auxilliary images table
+* move more code into admin_init to improve page load on front-end
+* added: ability to specify number of seconds between images (throttling)
+* added: nextgen and grand flagallery thumb optimization is now stored in database
+* fixed: urls for converted resizes were not being updated in posts
+* fixed: attempt to convert PNGs with empty alpha channels after optimization on first pass, instead of on re-optimization

 = 1.7.6 =
 * port from EWWW Image Optimizer: pre-fork changelog below